parmes/parmes/solfec/user/solvers.rst

 the Gauss--Seidel solver will be invoked, starting from the previous time step solution.
 *WARNING:* NEWTON_SOLVER may not work well for friction > 1.0.

-.. topic:: obj = NEWTON_SOLVER (| meritval, maxiter, locdyn, linver, linmaxiter, maxmatvec, epsilon, delta, theta, omega, gsflag)
+.. topic:: obj = NEWTON_SOLVER (| meritval, maxiter, locdyn, linver, linmaxiter, maxmatvec, epsilon, delta, theta, omega, gsflag, reldelta)

   This routine creates a NEWTON_SOLVER object.